-•We observed staff interacting with people who used the service and we found they were supported people in a caring and kind way which promoted their independence.

-People who used the service were assigned a member of staff who was their 'special interest worker.'
+- •We observed staff interacting with people who used the service and we found they were supported people in a caring and kind way which promoted their independence. - •People who used the service were assigned a member of staff who was their 'key worker'.
 Their role was to ensure the person's support was person-centred to meet their individual needs.
-They communicated with families where needed and supported people to fulfil their interests.
-People who used the service told us the staff were, "lovely," and "nice."
+They communicated with families where needed and supported people to fulfil their interests. - •People who used the service told us the staff were, "really friendly," and "kind and caring."

-Supporting people to express their views and be involved in making decisions about their care •Staff were passionate about ensuring people were involved in decisions about their care and supported them to express their opinions.
-People's choices were respected.
+Supporting people to express their views and be involved in making decisions about their care

+- •Staff were passionate about ensuring people were involved in decisions about their care and supported them to express their opinions.
+People's choices were respected. - •At the time of the inspection no one was using an advocacy service.
+The registered manager had information on advocacy services they gave to people if required.